mberrueta/uade_app_distrib_node_back/readme.md

-# UADE App Distribuidas BackEnd
+# UADE - Aplicaciones Distribuídas - BackEnd

-*This is the BackEnd of the application apdMovie10, where you can make comments about different movies and rank them.*
+*`This is the BackEnd of the application apdMovie10, where you can make comments about different movies and rank them.`*

 You have to register to make a comment and rank a movie, but you can list others reviews without registering (even though, if you do it, you´ll see your comments first).